Train travel during COVID-19

 Social distancing measures are restricting capacity, so customers are advised:

-- Ireland is at Level 3 of the Plan for Living with COVID-19: All travel is for essential workers and essential purposes only.
+- Ireland is at Level 5 of the Plan for Living with COVID-19: Public transport is operating at 25% capacity, and should only be used by those travelling for essential work purposes

 What qualifies as “essential purposes” for travel?